virtualstaticvoid/ldhdns/README.md

 * Portability issues for other developers on their machines.
 * More configuration required so that the application can run in development and deployed environments without code changes.

-In the above example, to access the SPA website with a browser a typical host to container port mapping would be `8080` to `80` to use the URL `http://localhost:8080`, the REST API mapped to `8090` which would require the SPA application to be configured to use `http://localhost:8090` for the API.
+In the above example, to access the SPA website with a browser, a typical host to container port mapping could be `8080` to `80` to use the URL `http://localhost:8080` and the REST API mapped to `8090` which would require the SPA application to be configured to use `http://localhost:8090` for the API.
 Furthermore, you may want to run some ad-hoc SQL queries whilst debugging, so connecting a tool such as `psql` would require a further port mapping of say `85432` to `5432` for PostgreSQL.

 As you can see, this gets complicated quickly and isn't a great developer experience!